luupanu/juggling/README.md

 The number of balls `b` indicates how many balls are required to juggle a siteswap pattern.

 !['f001', a pattern with a single throw of 15](examples/f001.gif)

+_'f001', a pattern with a single throw of 15_

 When generating siteswaps we might sometimes want to constrain the maximum throw `t`.
 Humans on earth are after all not that great at throwing heights such as `t=15`.